|Call Us||(888) 299-7515||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 |Request a callback||Get Started Now|

 A faint glow appears on the horizon.
-Slowly, soft curtains of colorful streamers dance and shimmer across the northern sky.
-The colors bend and weave and slowly begin to fade.
-The night sky darkens again.
+Slowly, soft curtains of colorful streamers dance and shimmer across the sky before it darkens once again.
 You have just witnessed a display of the awe-inspiring aurora borealis, also known as the northern lights.

 Even better, before setting out for evening viewing in Churchill, you’ll get photography tips on how best to capture images of the northern lights with your camera at a private photography workshop at Manitoba Museum’s planetarium in Winnipeg.
 Other highlights include a snowshoeing trek through the tundra, a dog sledding ride, learning about local wildlife and Inuit culture through interactive presentations, and visiting local attractions such as Manitoba Conservation’s Polar Bear Holding Facility and the Eskimo Museum, which houses one of Canada's finest collections of Inuit artifacts.

-• 7 nights accommodations: 3 nights in Winnipeg and 4 nights in Churchill
+• 7 nights hotel accommodations: 3 nights in Winnipeg and 4 nights in Churchill

 • Meals - Daily breakfast, 6 lunches and 6 dinners

 • Tours - Visits to Manitoba Museum and Planetarium (with photography workshop) and Eskimo Museum plus city tour of Churchill

 • 4 nights of Northern Lights viewing from a Tundra Buggy

 • Activities - Afternoon snowshoe trek through boreal forest